asokoloff/django-object-permissions/README.md

 # Django object permissions

-This application is inspired by the object permission system used in the (now-legacy) OpenACS web platform.
+This application is inspired by the object permission system used in the OpenACS web platform.
 See e.g.:

 http://openacs.org/doc/permissions.html